camdoherty/fluxfce-simplified/readme.md

     ./fluxfce_cli.py install
     ```
     This master command handles everything:
-    - Checks for the correct Python version.
+    -   Detects your desktop environment (XFCE or Cinnamon).
-    - Verifies all required command-line dependencies and offers to install them via `apt` on Debian/Ubuntu systems.
+    -   Verifies all required command-line dependencies for your DE.
-    - Creates an initial configuration file (`~/.config/fluxfce/config.ini`), prompting for your location for accurate sun calculations.
+    -   Creates an initial configuration file (`~/.config/fluxfce/config.ini`), prompting for your location.
     -   Installs and enables the necessary `systemd` user units for full automation.

 3.  **Make `fluxfce` available in your PATH (Recommended):**
-    For easy access, create a symbolic link.
+    For easy access from any terminal location, create a symbolic link.
     ```bash
     # Ensure ~/.local/bin exists and is in your PATH
     mkdir -p ~/.local/bin

-    # Add ~/.local/bin to PATH in your shell's config file if it's not already there
-    # For bash, add this to ~/.bashrc:
-    # export PATH="$HOME/.local/bin:$PATH"

-    # Create the symlink
+    # Create the symlink (run from within the cloned directory)
     ln -s "$(pwd)/fluxfce_cli.py" ~/.local/bin/fluxfce
     ```